Paitesanshi/LLM-Agent-Survey/README.md

       primaryClass={cs.AI}
 }
 ```

-## How to Contribute
+## 💪 How to Contribute
-We kindly invite contributions to this survey and interactive table.
 If you have a paper or are aware of relevant research that should be incorporated, please contribute via pull requests, issues, email, or other suitable methods.

-## Acknowledgement
+## 🫡 Acknowledgement
 We thank the following people for their valuable suggestions and contributions to this survey:
 - Yifan Song[@Yifan-Song793](https://github.com/Yifan-Song793)
 - Qichen Zhao[@Andrewzh112](https://github.com/Andrewzh112)
 - Ikko E. Ashimine[@eltociear](https://github.com/eltociear)

-## Contact Us
+## 📧 Contact Us
 If you have any questions or suggestions, please contact us via:
 - Email: wanglei154@ruc.edu.cn